nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows the previous name and new name and asks for confirmation
+3. User confirms renaming of tag
+4. Addressbook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+Tag is non-existant

+> 1a1.
+AddressBook shows an error message <br>
+  Use case resumes from beginning (before step 1)

+3a.
+User does not confirm renaming of tag

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.